 -Labour Minister Lighe

-Liberia`s Labour Minister NetoZaraZarLighe says many rural communities still lack managerial and political capacity to handle complicated legal agreements that are prerequisites to the implementation of the Community Rights Law.
+Liberia`s Labour Minister NetoZaraZarLighe says many rural communities still lack managerial and political capacity to handle complicated legal agreements that are prerequisites to the implementation of Community Rights Law.

-Minister Lighe indicated this means that the onus rest on all – government, civil society and community based organizations to ensure forest communities maintain peace and harmony and at the same time augment their capacity to manage the resources emanating from these agreements.
+Minister Lighe indicated this means that the onus rests on all – government, civil society and community based organizations to ensure forest communities maintain peace and harmony and at the same time augment their capacity to manage the resources emanating from these agreements.

 He said it has been challenging for a communitythat saw forest and land as a natural attachment, only to standby helplessly as its natural shrines, traditional forests, and most importantly precious trees, being cut down and shipped to unknown lands, noting in some cases the community had little voice in the processes and little benefits from entire exploitation of timber from its forest.